mrrob101/Python-Ransomeware-Project/README.md

 # Python-Ransomeware-Project
-A simple ransomeware which uses RSA encryption developed in python.
+A simple ransomeware which uses RSA encryption developed in python.<br>
 It encrypts and decrypts files in current folder and subfolders.